barbaraport/address-consultation-api/README.md

-# address-consultation-api
+<h1 align="center"> :house_with_garden: Address-Consultation-API :house_with_garden: </h1>

-Source code for the Java Developer Challenge.
+<p align="justify">Source code for the Java Developer Challenge, which consists from building an API to send a zip code and retrieve its address, if the zip code exists.</p>

-## Functional requirements
+<h2 align="center"> :computer: Functional requirements :computer_mouse:	</h2>

 :heavy_check_mark: Send a zip code to consult its address